 "Potemkin" and "Georgy" arrived in Odessa, seized a transport with coal.
 On "Georgia" the control was intercepted by the officers and the part of the team that did not support the riot.

 "Potemkin" left Odessa.
 Dangled along the coast.
 And under the threat of shelling, he demanded provisions and coal in the ports.
-The insurgents were given food, but not coal.
+Food was given to the rebels, but coal was not.

 On June 25 (July 8), the ship arrived for the second time in the Romanian Constanta and surrendered.
 The team was stationed in Romania.